Scottish Qualifications Authority: National 5 and Higher Engineering Science exams

+Higher History exams

-The higher history exam in May 2024 sparked an internal investigation after it was revealed "that teachers, including current exam marks, had accused the SQA of ‘moving the goalposts’ and subjecting students to an ‘unfair’ marking process for this year’s Higher History exam."
+The higher history exam in May 2024 sparked an internal investigation after it was revealed "that teachers, including current exam marks, had accused the SQA of ‘moving the goalposts’ and subjecting students to an ‘unfair’ marking process for this year's Higher History exam."
 There was a 25% reduced pass rate in the Higher History exams compared to 2023, however the SQA maintained their stance that “the marking standard in 2024 did not change and that the marking and grading processes worked as intended.”

 Blank emails on Results Day

-On Results Day at 8am, candidates receiving their results by email got a blank email which didn’t contain their grades.
+On Results Day at 8am, candidates receiving their results by email got a blank email which didn't contain their grades.
 This reportedly affected over 7,000 students who signed up to receive their grades by email.
-The SQA’s Chief Examiner Fiona Robertson apologised for the incident and it was remedied by 10am.
+The SQA's Chief Examiner Fiona Robertson apologized for the incident and it was remedied by 10am.